 - 1. "Team" stands for PWCA partners' or any other team entering a World Cup event.
 This must not be confused with national teams. - 2.
 A team is composed of 4 pilots plus one possible reserve pilot.
 These pilots can change from one event to another.
 One pilot can only participate in one team during a competition. - 3.
-The entry fee for a team is €1000 for the season, €250 per event or €500 for the Super Final.
+The entry fee for a team is €500 per event or €750 for the Super Final.
 PWCA partners can enter one team for free.
-Additional teams for PWCA partners are €500 for the whole season, or €250 for the Super Final. - 4.
+Additional teams for PWCA partners are €250 for a single event, or €500 for the Super Final. - 4.
 Incomplete teams can enter an additional pilot during a competition.
 Injured team pilots can be replaced.
 New pilots score only from the day they are added to the team.
-Team composition must be submitted before the task is flown. - 5.
-Each team can be sponsored by one manufacturer and/or sponsor.
-Team names are chosen by the teams.
-Names can be adapted or changed during the season.
-Changes must be submitted to the score keeper at the beginning of the event.
+Team composition must be submitted before the task is flown.